kb3gzo/bb-rad/README.md

 ### Operators

-daloRADIUS supports Operators for complete management of the entire platform.
+BB-RAD supports Operators for complete management of the entire platform.
 Different Operators can be added with their contact information and ACLs settings to grant or revoke them of permissions to access different pages.